How to Edit/Modify Excel Data in Windows Forms using C#

 Read Excel from your WinForms Application Using C#

-I would select the Excel file from my WinForm application, extract the Employee names (only) and populate a Combo box.
-This would allow me to select the name whose phone no. and address I can change.
+I'll select the Excel file from my WinForm application, extract the "employee names" (only) and populate a Combo box.
+It will allow me to select the "name" whose phone no. and address I can change.

 Windows Forms Add Reference for Excel